Common collaboration mistakes and how to avoid them

 • Contributing to a happier workforce

-What tools enable online collaboration
+What tools can help in online collaboration?

 • Document sharing tools: With multiple documents being created, edited, shared, and collaborated over, it makes sense to have an effective document sharing tool by your side.
 The best part is that multiple people can update the same document simultaneously without any hassles.